-Our revenue in recent periods may not be indicative of future performance and our revenue may fluctuate over time.
+Our revenue in recent previous periods may not be indicative of future performance and our revenue may fluctuate over time.

-Our recent revenue should not be considered indicative of our future performance.
-Our revenue was \$27.7 million \$35.5 million and \$79.4 million \$73.1 million for the three months ended June 30, 2023 September 30, 2023 and 2022, respectively, and \$66.1 million \$101.6 million and \$149.7 million \$222.8 million for the six nine months ended June 30, 2023 September 30, 2023 and 2022 respectively.
+Our recent revenue should not be considered indicative of our future performance, has fluctuated over time.
+Our revenue was \$35.5 million \$33.0 million and \$73.1 million \$38.3 million for the three months ended September 30, 2023 March 31, 2024 and 2022, respectively, and \$101.6 million and \$222.8 million for the nine months ended September 30, 2023 and 2022 2023, respectively.
 You should not rely on our revenue for any previous quarterly or annual periods as any indication of our revenue for future fiscal periods.
 As we grow our business, our revenue may fluctuate in future periods due to a number of reasons, which may include macroeconomic conditions, slowing demand for our products, increasing competition, the impact of the COVID-19 pandemic, a decrease in the growth of our overall market or market saturation, or our failure to capitalize on growth opportunities.